PeterAltmann/eDX/LFS173x/README.md

   * To change versions of different protocols
   * <mark>For agent interoperability</mark>
 3. The encryption keys associated with an agent’s storage database should be stored with the data.
 True or <mark>False</mark>?
-4. When using horizontal scaling, there are many instances of the Aries framework and controllers, but only one secure storage database.
-True or False?
+4. When using horizontal scaling, there are many instances of the Aries framework and controllers, but only one secure storage database. <mark>True</mark> or False?